PedrobyJoao/software_foundations/lf/README.md

 #### Enumerated types

-- Constructors
+- Constructors: what are? (they can be any token really)

-- Are constructor functions?
+- Are constructor functions? (related to: args applied to constructors)

 > These are all things that can be applied to a number to yield a
 > number.
 However, there is a fundamental difference between [S]